jessepav/libgdx-wiki-old/The-life-cycle.md

 [[images/70efff32-dd28-11e3-9fc4-1eb57143aee6.png]]

 ## Where is the main loop? ##
-Libgdx is event driven by nature, mostly due to the way Android and Java work.
+Libgdx is event driven by nature, mostly due to the way Android and Javascript work.
 An explicit main loop does not exist, however, the `ApplicationListener.render()` method can be regarded as the body of such a main loop.

 ## See also
 [LibGDX and Android lifecycle](http://bitiotic.com/blog/2013/05/23/libgdx-and-android-application-lifecycle/) if you are aiming for Android.
 The article also explains why you should not use static variables.